lue-bird/elm-scroll/change.md

 # 1.0.0
 moved `Scroll` from `emptiness-typed`

+  - `toWhere ( side, isFound )` → `toWhen side isFound`
+      - side is in no way directly related to the find function
   - `only` name → `one`
   - `foldOnto` name → `foldFromOne`
   - `focusItem` name → `focusFill`